zack0x5/WhatInjector/README.md

 **Techniques**
 * **NTAPI Functions**</br>
   *NTAPI functions are internal functions that are part of ntdll.dll and are poorly documented in Windows.
-The functions we use, like VirtualAlloc, ReadFile, and OpenProcess, are just wrappers that prepare the parameters to call these NTAPI functions.*
+The functions we use, like VirtualAlloc, ReadFile, and OpenProcess, are just wrappers that prepare the parameters to call these NTAPI functions.*</br>
   *https://www.rotta.rocks/offensive-tool-development/evading-edr/wrapping-ntapi-functions*</br>
   *https://www.crow.rip/nest/mal/dev/inject/ntapi-injection/complete-ntapi-implementation*</br>
 * **HalosGate Technique**</br>